garrickdabbs/SFM-Graph-Service/design-approach.md

 - **`id`**: A unique identifier for the relationship.
 - **`sourceEntityId`**: The identifier of the originating SFEntity.
 - **`targetEntityId`**: The identifier of the SFEntity that is being connected to.
-- **`propertyName`**: A descriptor that explains the nature of the relationship (for example, "impacts", "complements", "oversees", etc.).
+- **`description`**: A descriptor that explains the nature of the relationship (for example, "impacts", "complements", "oversees", etc.).
 - **`value`**: A flexible field that could represent impact strength, compliance scores, or any other quantifiable data.
 - **`metadata`**: An optional key–value store for any additional details relevant to the connection (e.g., date established, source of the link, conditions).